 Established in 1874, Hai Phong Port is one of the region’s oldest ports, and serves as a gateway for Northern Vietnam.

 RECOMMENDED INCOTERMS FOR EXPORTS TO ASIA

 Incoterms are trade terms established by the International Chamber of Commerce (ICC) that determine the responsibilities of the importer and exporter during cross-border trade.

 The latest edition of Incoterms (Incoterms 2020) has established 11 incoterms, all with different benefits and obligations.
-Below SeaRates details its recommendations for the incoterms best suited for the Asian market.
+Here is SeaRates' recommendations for the most suitable incoterms for the Asian market.

 CPT Incoterm (Carriage Paid To)

-CPT incoterm stipulates that the supplier can consider delivery complete when export customs procedures are complete, the goods are transferred to the forwarder for transportation to a designated destination.
-Once this step is complete all risks associated with goods transportation fall to the recipient.
+CPT incoterm indicates that the supplier can consider delivery to be complete when export customs procedures are complete, and the goods are transferred to the forwarder for transportation to a designated destination.
+Once complete all risks associated with goods transportation fall to the recipient.
 CPT is concluded on the basis of an international contract of sale, which indicates all the responsibilities and expenses borne by each party.
 Under CPT conditions, the recipient must insure the goods.

 CIP Incoterm (Carriage and Insurance Paid to)